 - Gestational Weeks 15&16

-In the thirteenth and fourteenth week after conception, eyebrows finish forming and the fetus moves each finger separately.
-Boys and girls move differently in the womb, and the fetus swallows more amniotic fluid if it tastes sweet and less if it tastes bitter.
-The fetus may respond to loud noises.
+At 13 weeks after conception, the evidence points to the fetus being able to experience pain.
+Eyebrows finish forming and the fetus moves each finger separately.
+Boys and girls move differently in the womb, and may respond to loud noises.